bgins/elm-pages-blog/content/blog/draft.md

 ---
 {
-  "type": "blog",
+  'type': 'blog',
-  "author": "Dillon Kearns",
+  'author': 'Brian Ginsburg',
-  "title": "A Draft Blog Post",
+  'title': 'A Draft Blog Post',
-  "description": "I'm not quite ready to share this post with the world", "image": "/images/article-covers/mountains.jpg", "draft": true,
+  'description': "I'm not quite ready to share this post with the world", 'image': '/images/article-covers/mountains.jpg', 'draft': true,
-  "published": "2019-09-21",
+  'published': '2019-09-21',
 }
 ---